SUM EQUITIES

 What Ships Today

-• Cross-runtime trust triangle in CI (make xruntime + make xruntime-adversarial) validating valid-input and rejection-class equivalence
+• Cross-runtime trust triangle in CI (make xruntime + make xruntime-adversarial) — K1–K4 valid-input agreement, A1–A6 rejection-class equivalence, plus the 20-fixture transform K-matrix locking accept + reject for sum.transform_receipt.v1 across Python ↔ Node ↔ browser.

 Truthfulness Boundary (Explicit)